Cleaach/aroundnus/README.md

 ## Acknowledgements

-Made by Clement Aditya Chendra and Dylan Ananda Astono as part of the 2025 Orbital program by the School of Computing at the National University of Singapore.
+Developed by Clement Aditya Chendra and Dylan Ananda Astono.